zuavra/nginx-ip-whitelister/README.md

 You can also use `/approve` to always pass the check, and `/reject` to always fail the check.

 ### 6.3.
+Timeout headers

+The following headers can optionally be passed to the validator from Nginx to adjust the timeout policy for the whitelist.

+The header names are case insensitive.
+You can only use these headers once each – additional uses will be ignored.

+* `x-nipw-fixed-timeout`: A strictly positive integer, followed by the suffix `d`, `h`, `m` or `s` to indicate an amount of days, hours, minutes or seconds, respectively.
+The fixed timeout is compared against the moment when an IP was first added to the whitelist and it does not change.
+In other words, if you set a fixed timeout of `6h`, the IP will be de-listed 6 hours later, period.
+If you don't provide this header, *the fixed timeout defaults to 2 hours*.
+* `x-nipw-sliding-timeout`: Same format as the fixed timeout.
+The sliding timeout is compared against the most recent access from that IP, and if successful the last access is reset to now.
+In other words, if you set a sliding timeout of '30m', the IP will not be de-listed unless there's no access for 30 straight minutes.
+If you don't provide this header, *the sliding timeout defaults to 5 minutes*.

+> Both timeout policies are enforced in parallel – each IP has a fixed time window from when it started, as well as a condition to not be inactive for too long.

+### 6.4.
 Condition headers

-The following headers can optionally be passed to the validator from Nginx.
+The following headers can optionally be passed to the validator from Nginx to impose additional condition upon the requests.

 The header names are case insensitive.
-Each header can be used multiple times.
+Each of these headers can be used multiple times.

 > Please don't use commas or semicolons inside header values, they sometimes cause header libraries to split the value into separate ones.